Aditya-Chourasia/200days-of-JavaScript/README.md

 const declaration alone doesn't really protect your data from mutation.
 To ensure your data doesn't change, JavaScript provides a function Object.freeze to prevent data mutation.

 Any attempt at changing the object will be rejected, with an error thrown if the script is running in strict mode.

+# Use Arrow Functions to Write Concise Anonymous Functions
+In JavaScript, we often don't need to name our functions, especially when passing a function as an argument to another function.
+Instead, we create inline functions.
+We don't need to name these functions because we do not reuse them anywhere else.

+# Write Arrow Functions with Parameters
+see code file

+# Set Default Parameters for Your Functions
+In order to help us create more flexible functions, ES6 introduces default parameters for functions.

+# Use the Rest Parameter with Function Parameters
+In order to help us create more flexible functions, ES6 introduces the rest parameter for function parameters.
+With the rest parameter, you can create functions that take a variable number of arguments.
+These arguments are stored in an array that can be accessed later from inside the function.

+# Use the Spread Operator to Evaluate Arrays In-Place
+ES6 introduces the spread operator, which allows us to expand arrays and other expressions in places where multiple parameters or elements are expected.